 The Topkapi Palace was converted into a museum in 1924 by M.K.
 Atatürk and opened to the public after a comprehensive restoration.
 The Palace houses many Ottoman and European works dating from the beginning and the end of the Empire, such as; Army and Arms Collection Room, Imperial Council, Clocks Collection, Kitchens, Throne Room, Library, Treasury Room with 86 carats diamond which is called Kasikci or Spoon Maker, Relics Room, pavilions and more things are awaiting fort he, visitors.

-You can book Topkapi Palace Tour with Romos Travel.
+You can book Topkapi Palace and Istanbul Walking Tour with Romos Travel.